 This map shows recent changes to Kīlauea's active East Rift Zone lava flow field.
-The area of the flow on June 4 is shown in pink, while widening and advancement of the flow as of June 19 is shown in red.
+The area of the flow on July 7 is shown in pink, while widening and advancement of the flow as of July 23 is shown in red.
 The yellow line is the active lava tube system.
 Puʻu ʻŌʻō lava flows erupted prior to June 27, 2014, are shown in gray.

 Full resolution map (opens in new window)